All Episodes

 I don't think it could.

-You absolutely scared the life out of me when I turned the radio on and there you were reading
+You absolutely scared the life out of me when I turned the radio on and there you were reading about that story.

-Well, so then that portion of that facts then I think at this point can be revealed or at
+Well, so then that portion of that fax then I think at this point can be revealed or at least Keith can take the black away from just that portion.

 My God, we've had that posted up on the website now.

-I was the one that, at his request, actually went someplace and faxed it off to you.
+Well, I was the one that, at his request, actually went someplace and faxed it off to you.

 Do you recall the date that you faxed that?

-No, it was, geez, it was February something.
+No, it was, geez, it was February, something?

 I think it was back that far.